popolo-project/popolo-spec/specs/index.md

 * 2014-06-22: Remove the object property from the Motion class.
 * 2014-06-22: Add a group result property to the VoteEvent class.
 * 2014-06-22: Add a group property to the Count class.
-* 2014-06-22: Replace the context property with a session property in the VoteEvent class.
+* 2014-06-22: Replace the context property with a legislative session property in the VoteEvent class.
 * 2014-06-16: Remove the `object_id` property from the Motion class' JSON Schema.
 * 2014-06-14: Add a classification property to the Motion class.
 * 2014-06-14: Add organization and context properties to the VoteEvent class.